Nancy LT Hamilton, author

 - Joint files (if doing hinges or stone setting)

 - Barrette needle or Barrette escapement file in #2 and #5 cuts or other mixture of fine and rough (5 being finer than 2).
 Barrettes only have one cutting edge.
-They are good for filing tight spots where you don’t want to remove metal from surrounding areas.
+They are good for filing in tight spots where you don’t want to remove metal from surrounding areas.

 - Round nose pliers – making rounded shapes in metal, making a small number of jump rings, curling wire and metal, many, many uses.